Polyfrost/OneConfig/modules/ui/README.md

 # OneConfig UI

-`dependsOn("events", "utils", "polyui", "nanovg", "tinyfd")`
+`dependsOn("events", "utils", "polyui", "lwjgl")`

 This module contains the UI system used in OneConfig.
 It provides the methods which bridge the gap between PolyUI and Minecraft, as well as a simple Notifications system.

-By default, it uses a nanovg-based rendering implementation, which is loaded by `LwjglManager`.
+By default, it uses a nanovg-based rendering implementation, which is loaded by `UIManager`.
 The implementation details are version specific and so are in `versions/src`.

 For more information on how the UI works and how to use it, see the `PolyUI` project - our UI framework